sanity-io/sanitype/README.md

 Maybe more important is the _restrictions_ we can build into it

 1. Zod has a lot of data types we don't support/care about, like sets, maps, functions, promises etc.
-2. We don't support multidimensional arrays, arrays of both primitive values and objects, etc.
+2. We don't support multidimensional arrays, arrays of both primitive values and objects.
+3. Object unions is only supported for _typed_ objects (i.e. objects with a `_type` literal).
+This restriction is necessary in order to support collaborative real-time editing of partial object values.
+Without a discriminator it would be impossible to tell which schema type a partial (e.g. empty) object belongs to.
-3. Fields starting with underscore is reserved for system fields
+4. Fields starting with underscore is reserved for system fields.
+Sanitype produces a compile-time error if you define a field starting with underscore.
-4. There's restrictions on what characters can be used as object properties
+5. There's restrictions on what characters can be used as object properties
-5. … and more?
+6. … and more?

 Making our own lets us codify these rules into our schema model and provide developers with compile-time feedback if they try to model something we don't currently support!